 In addition to the fence, a team of approximately seventy-eight park rangers and security guards keep watch on the rhinos 24 hours a day, seven days a week.

-As we watched the teens, one of the rangers showed up to follow them around.
+As we watched the teenage rhinos, one of the rangers showed up to follow them around.

 While I did see more than one armed ranger back near the lodge, this one was inexplicably unarmed.
 While Uganda doesn’t share the same controversial shoot-on-sight policy held by India’s Kaziranga National Park, anyone wishing to try their luck poaching in the Ziwa Rhino Sanctuary would surely be armed themselves.
 This feels like an officer safety issue in my opinion.